Software product development process: A step-by-step guide

 • Choose the right tech stack

-• Design and prototype your product
+• Design your product

-• Develop your software product
+• Develop your product

-• Thoroughly test your product
+• Rigorously test your product

-• Maintain and iterate on your product
+• Launch and iterate on your product

 To pick the right tech stack you need to take into account: